Elysia210/5293-007GroupProject/Part1_Data_Baselines_Hantian/README.md

 <<<<<<< HEAD

-This section contains baseline implementations and data processing.

-# EG-GenRM — Step 1 Data Preparation Pipeline
+# EG-GenRM — Part1 Baseline Implementations and Data Processing

 This repository implements the first stage of the EG-GenRM project: generating structured multi-path reasoning data for GSM8K and MATH-500.